Sample Applicant Rejection Letter and How to Write One

 An applicant rejection letter isn’t fun to send, but it’s an inherent part of the hiring process.
 In addition to being a kind thing to do for candidates, sending rejection letters helps preserve your company’s reputation and can actually be a boon to your future recruitment efforts.

-Writing applicant rejection letters, however, isn’t the easiest (or the most fun) task a hiring manager has on their plate.
+Writing applicant rejection letters, however, isn’t the easiest (or the most exciting) task a hiring manager has on their plate.
 To help you, we’ve created a sample rejection letter you can borrow and adjust to suit your needs.
 But first, let’s cover some of the basics of why applicant rejection letters are necessary and a few best practices to follow when writing them.

-Why Send An Applicant Rejection Letter?
+Why Send an Applicant Rejection Letter?

 Rejection letters close the loop in a gracious way and end the interaction on a professional note, preserving your reputation.
-We’ve all heard a friend gripe about how they applied with such-and-such company and never even heard back (or maybe it’s happened to you!); rejection letters prevent such complaints and ensure that great candidates want to apply with you in the future.
+We’ve all heard a friend gripe about how they applied with such a company and never even heard back (or maybe it’s happened to you!); rejection letters prevent such complaints and ensure that great candidates want to apply with you in the future.

-When To Send Candidates A Rejection Letter
+When to Send Candidates a Rejection Letter

-You should also send an applicant rejection letter to candidates who interviewed but won’t be receiving an offer.
+You should also send an applicant rejection letter to candidates who are interviewed but won’t be receiving an offer.
 These are people with whom you’ve built a deeper connection than those who just sent in an application, so it’s even more important that you close out the process in a courteous manner with written correspondence (more on this below).

 Applicant Rejection Letter Tips